troublete/dotfiles/README.md

 ```sh
 make
 ```
 ## Requirements

 I'd recommend to have following utilities installed, since the full setup requires them to be available.

 ### Required
-* GNU `make` (the initial linking is defined as a make target, for most UNIX system `make` should be available anyway)
+* `make` (the initial linking is defined as a make target, for most UNIX system `make` should be available anyway)
 * `find(1)` (required by make target to link files, should be available on most UNIX systems anyway)
 * `ln(1)` (required by make target to link files, should be available on most UNIX systems anyway)